wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 ```

 ## Finalizing the CRUD REST service
-For a real CRUD service, you still have to implement methods to add, delete and update a person from the list.
+For a well rounded create-read-update-delete (CRUD) service, you still have to implement methods to add, delete and update a person from the list.
 Let’s do it now.

-### Create a new person
+### Creating a new person
 The code snippet to create a new person is quite easy.
-Just implement another method, annotate it with `@POST`  and `@Transactional` and that’s it.
+Just implement another method, annotate it with `@POST`  and `@Transactional`, and that’s it.

 ```java
     @POST